Future Land Use

 The site is not being cleaned up to residential standards because the City of Fillmore does not support future residential uses on the property and it is not deemed an appropriate land use by Chevron.
-It is perfectly safe to spend the night on the site.
-The EPA requires the site be cleaned up to a level that makes it safe for occupancy by commercial workers.
-The area is also safe for recreational activities including, hiking, camping overnight and picnicking.
+The EPA requires the site be cleaned up to a level that makes it safe for use by commercial workers.

-Burying the contaminated soil in an on-site consolidation area and placing a cap on it is more protective of human health and the environment than is excavating and transporting the soil to an off-site disposal facility.
-Why?
+Consolidating the contaminated soil on-site and placing a cap on it is more protective of human health and the environment than excavating and transporting the soil to an off-site disposal facility.
 Excavation and offsite disposal were considered as cleanup alternatives; however, US EPA determined that because the soil contaminants are at low concentrations and are not moving, an on-site remedy was preferred.
 Excavating the soil and disposing of it outside of Fillmore would require several thousand truck trips, a solution that poses more short-term health risks and generates significant greenhouse gas emissions.

 The U.S. EPA and Chevron will continue to work closely to ensure the long-term reliability of the cap.
 Monitoring is assured by various institutional controls including regulatory agreements and deed restrictions on the land.
 Additionally, Texaco plans to own the property long-term.